 What is the best way to administer UV-Aid?
 We recommend using a mirror in your bathroom, in your purse, or car to confirm accurate aim of the UV light, otherwise with practice you get better without a visual aid.

 Are there any side effects?
 Occasionally you may get a tin-like taste in your mouth or a slight discharge from the nose.
 These minor side effects are reminders UV-Aid is working.

 Can I get reimbursed by my health insurance company for the cost?
 No, not at this time

 In addition to helping prevent colds and flu, can UV-Aid help prevent bad breath?
-Yes, the hydrogen peroxide created with UV-Aid address areas in your nasal passages that liquid mouth washes cannot get to.
+Yes, the hydrogen peroxide created with UV-Aid address areas in your passages that liquid mouth washes cannot get to.

 "PHOTOINDUCED GENERATION OF HYDROGEN PEROXIDE AND HYDROXYL RADICALS IN MELANINS"

 "Hydrogen Peroxide in Inflammation: Messenger, Guide, and Assassin"

 C. Wittmann,1 P. Chockley,1 S. K. Singh,1 L. Pase,2 G. J. Lieschke,3 and C. Grabher1